titouancreach/vuejs-redux/README.md

 export default f(Child);
 ```

-If you don't want to export the store you can simply currying the connect method
+If you don't have an access to the store in your Container components, you can simply curry the connect function:

 ```
 const store = createStore(...); export default connect(store);
 ```
-and voilà
+and voilà, you should be abe to use `connect(mapStateToProps, mapDispatchToProps)(Child)` directly.